-Try multiple activities in the same day?
+Try multiple activities in the same day or over a few days?
 No problem!

 We cater for certified scuba-divers, freedivers or just those who wish to snorkel in an idyllic secluded bay and admire the varied marine life.
 In season, crayfish and scallops are available for the 'hunter-gatherer'.

 Spectacular diving is available on the many reefs in the Bay, including the inshore islands Karewa and Motiti.
-The offshore islands Mayor (Tuhua) and Plate Island, as well as Schooner Rock, also represent great dive locations with different attributes.
+The offshore islands Mayor (Tuhua) and Plate Island, as well as Schooner Rock, also represent great diveing freediving or snorkel locations with different attributes.
 The Mayor Island (Tuhua) marine reserve also provides some awesome diving and snorkeling.

 The 1940’s tug the ‘Taioma’, a 230 ton vessel, was sunk in 2000 at Motiti.
-It is an accessible wreck dive and now home to diverse marine life.
+It is an awesome wreck dive and home to diverse marine life.
 The wreck is fully accessible and provides some great photo opportunities.

-Inshore half-day dives usually involve two dives, offshore trips up to four.
-We are very happy to do some fishing in any dive 'down time', if required.
+Inshore half-day dives allow for two dives, offshore trips up to four.
+We are very happy to do some fishing in any dive 'down time', as required.

-Our Stabicraft provides a very stable dive platform.
+Our Senator provides a very stable dive platform.
 Four divers is a maximum 'comfortable' number.

 Note: We regret we do not provide dive gear, though try to carry some essential spares on the day.
 We have a limited number of dive tanks that can be hired.